Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 You may have seen me talk at the Wheeler Centre with my dad Tina.
 Or reading Introducing Teddy with illustrator Dougal MacPherson at the Sydney Writers Festival.
 Or chatting with Dougal about creative partnerships on a panel at the NSW Writers Centre Kids and YA Festival.
 You might have listened to a radio/podcast interview.
 Or, you might have read an article about Introducing Teddy or our family.

 Jessica had everyone in the room hanging to every word from the beginning.
 It was so emotional and inspirational.
 Many commented on how great it was to have a change of pace to the conference.
-It’s fair to say that she was the highlight of the day!
+It’s fair to say that they were the highlight of the day!

-Her photos and books were great visuals and there was a lot of interest in her books.
-I personally really enjoyed hearing about Jessica’s life, she was very captivating.
+Their photos and books were great visuals and there was a lot of interest in their books.
+I personally really enjoyed hearing about Jessica’s life, they were very captivating.

 I really appreciated the way Jessica framed inclusion as a philosophy to enact all the time.
 This was refreshing against inclusion always being discussed in forms of a deficit model where intervention is required.
 When there’s such a strong focus on intervention, it punishes the child for not fitting into the ‘norm’.
 There is no critical reflection on how teachers and ‘the system’ might be different or change in positive ways to support children differently.